-Angiolipomas (also sometimes known as haemangiolipomas, vascular lipomas, and fibromyolipomas) are rare soft tissue tumours composed of mature adipocytes and vessels.
-They can occur essentially anywhere, and can be subclassified into infiltrating and non-infiltrating varieties 1.
+Angiolipomas (also sometimes known as haemangiolipomas, vascular lipomas, and fibromyolipomas) are rare soft tissue tumors composed of mature adipocytes and vessels.
+They can occur essentially anywhere and can be subclassified into infiltrating and non-infiltrating variants 1.

 Please refer to the epidural (spinal) angiolipoma article for a specific discussion.
-The remainder of this article describe the general features of peripheral angiolipomas.
+The remainder of this article describes the general features of peripheral angiolipomas.

-As expected these masses contain a mixture of soft tissue and fatty components, with prominent vascular supply.
+As expected, these masses contain adipose tissue with prominent vascular supply.

 Catheter angiography demonstrates prominent coarse neovascularity.
 During the capillary phase, contrast staining is typically seen 1.